andrewmzhang/COSMOS-2014-Binary-Eclipse/README.md

 	Andrew is currently working:
 		Python version of the java code
-		jar version of the java code
-		exe version of the java code
+		jar version of the java code [done] exe version of the java code
 		Fixing Bugs in the java code (see below)